DamnedAngel/MnemoSyne-X/README.md

 The configuration **MNEMO_MAIN_SWAP_PAGE** in **mnemosyne-x_config_h.s**
 will define which page will be considered the **MAIN** and **AUX** pages by **MnemoSyne-X**.
-Please check the CONFIGURATION SECTION in this documento for further info.
+Please check the MEMORY ARCHITECTURE SECTION for further info.

 ---